"Im Rennen der Philosophie gewinnt, wer am langsamsten laufen kann. Oder: der, der das Ziel zuletzt erreicht." (another obscure Austrian philosopher)

 ✧ (2012): “Wittgenstein on Actions, Reasons, and Causes”, Marques & Venturinha eds.
 (2012): Knowledge, Language, and Mind.
 Wittgenstein's Early Investigations.
 Berlin (De Gruyter). discusses Wittgenstein on causation in action.

-[redacted]: challenges the dogma that all intentional action is done for reasons.
-An early version won the APA's 2020-21 Jean Hampton Prize in Philosophy.
+✧ [redacted]: challenges the dogma that all intentional action is done for reasons.

 ✧ “Actions, Processes, and Events”: defends a unified ontology of ongoing vs. concluded action;